asaran/opencv-handTracking/modules/contrib/doc/hand_detection/hand_detection.rst

 .. ocv:function:: void HandDetector::detect(Mat & _rgbImg, Mat & _depthImg, OutputArray probImg)

-    :param _rgbImg: The input color image on which to detect
+    :param _rgbImg: The input color image on which to detect - CV_8UC3

-    :param _depthImg: The input _depthImg providing additional information used for detection (may not be used)
+    :param _depthImg: The input _depthImg providing additional information used for detection (may not be used at all, depends on individual detection method) - CV_16UC1.

-    :param _probImg: The output probability image
+    :param _probImg: The output probability image - CV_8UC1

 HandDetector::load